 Ultrasound is a valuable diagnostic tool in veterinary medicine.
-It can help to evaluate abdominal organs such as the liver, spleen, and kidneys for various diseases diseases including cancer.
-It can also be used as an aid to biopsy these organs.
-Ultrasound is one of the best tools to look at the heart and diagnose cardiac diseases.
-If your pet requires ultrasound we will schedule a board certified internist who will provide ultrasound services and interpretation, on our premises.
+It can help to evaluate abdominal organs such as the liver, spleen, and kidneys for various diseases including cancer.
+It can also be used as an aid to biopsy organs.
+Ultrasound is one of the best tools to look at the heart and diagnose cardiac disease.
+If your pet requires an ultrasound we will schedule a board certified internist to come to our clinic and provide the services and interpretation for your pet.

-Our EKG service also uses state of the art transmission, so that your pet’s EKG can be immediately transmitted by phone to a veterinary specialty center, where results are evaluated by a board certified cardiologist who will then provide us with a treatment program for your pet.
+Our EKG service also uses state of the art technology.
+This means that your pet’s EKG can be immediately transmitted by phone to a veterinary specialty center, where results are evaluated by a board certified cardiologist who will then provide us with a treatment plan for your pet.

 Taking an x-ray of a pet is not quite as simple as taking an x-ray of a human.
 Pets cannot be asked to remain perfectly still at a variety of different angles, or hold their breath while we take our pictures.
 For the most part pets that require radiographs are admitted to the hospital for a few hours and given sedation or anesthesia so that they can be placed in the best diagnostic position without any discomfort.
 By the time your pet is ready for discharge later that day, we will be able to show you the radiographs and review the results.
 On rare occasions we may also wish to send the X-rays to a board certified radiologist for interpretation.

 All veterinary hospitals in Ontario must provide basic radiology services on their premises.
 In addition to standard radiographs we are also equipped to perform contrast studies of organs and body systems such as the gastrointestinal tract and bladder.
 We also have an automatic processing unit and we also provide ultrasound services.